apanayotova03/pytest/README.md

 <State the coverage improvement with a number and elaborate on why the coverage is improved>

 The coverage improvement is 100% as full branch coverage for the get_width function.
 This means that every possible execution path within the function has been systematically tested.
 Various scenarios, such as when the terminal width is greater than or less than 40 pixels, have been specifically designed to ensure thorough validation.
-Mocking was utilized to control the return values of shutil.get_terminal_size and simulate different terminal size conditions, guaranteeing that the function behaves correctly across different environments and fallback situations.
-This rigorous testing approach not only enhances code coverage but also instills confidence in the function's accuracy and robustness across diverse terminal configurations.

 The coverage improvement is 100% since we managed to test every test possible so it goes through all branches.

 ### Test 2